CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### Email

 Email at which the author can be reached.
-Optional. **This email will be made public if you publish the PGDB to the web**.
+Optional. **This email will be publicly visible if you publish the PGDB to the web**.

 ##### Login-Account

 The user name on the local machine that identifies this user.
 The whoami command will give your current user name.
-Required, but only used if you do curation into the database (to assign you credit for the curation).
+Required, but only used if you do curation into the database using Pathway Tools (to assign you credit for the curation).

 ##### Affiliations